Mixtures

 Configuration

-Number of Blocks | Select manually the Number of Blocks .
-The lowest value that can get is 1. |
+| Number of Blocks | Select from the list of available options the Number of Blocks.
+Currently, the only supported option is 1. |

-Random Standard order | You can tick/select the box if randomness is required in the output list of experiments. |
+| Random Standard order | You can tick/select the box if randomness is required in the output list of experiments. |

-Time-based RNG Seed | If randomness is selected, then you have the option to also tick/select the box to set the random generated number seed based on time. |
+| Time-based RNG Seed | If randomness is selected, then you have the option to also tick/select the box to set the random generated number seed based on time. |

-RNG Seed | Select manually the random generated number seed if required. |
+| RNG Seed | Select manually the random generated number seed if required. |

-Select Design | Select Design offers two options either Simplex Centroid or Simplex Lattice . |
+| Select Design | Select Design offers two options either Simplex Centroid or Simplex Lattice. |

-Number of components | Select the Number of components (factors) from the drop-down list. |
+| Number of components | Select the Number of components (factors) from the drop-down list. |

-Degree of Lattice | If Simplex Lattice design is chosen, then select the Degree of Lattice from the drop-down list. |
+| Degree of Lattice | If Simplex Lattice design is chosen, then select the Degree of Lattice from the drop-down list. |

-Augment the Design with Axial Points | Select/tick the box to Augment the Design with Axial Points if desired. |
+| Augment the Design with Axial Points | Select/tick the box to Augment the Design with Axial Points if desired. |

-Augment the Design with Center Points | If Simplex Lattice design is chosen, then there is also the option to select/tick to Augment the Design with Center Points. |
+| Augment the Design with Center Points | If Simplex Lattice design is chosen, then there is also the option to select/tick to Augment the Design with Center Points. |

-Component | Drag the horizontal value bars for each component to specify the min and max (composition) value for each component. |
+| Component | Drag the horizontal value bars for each component to specify the min and max (composition) value for each component. |

 Output